wustlcse/FAQ/docs/index.md

 : [Why should I study computer science or computer engineering?](#why-should-i-study-computer-science-or-computer-engineering)

-<a name="courses"></a>courses : General details about our courses and enrolling in our courses
+courses : General details about our courses and enrolling in our courses <a class="anchored" name="courses" id="courses"></a>

 : [CSE courses are popular; how do we decide whom to admit to our courses?](#cse-courses-are-popular-how-do-we-decide-whom-to-admit-to-our-courses)